 - Public Liability-this covers injury to members of the public as a result of your business.
 It is not compulsory by law.

 Once you have completed these steps, you should be well prepared and ready.
-Take the plunge and set up your
+Take the plunge and

-company by clicking the
+set up your limited company by clicking here.